Kate Hamill: Vanity Fair

 Vanity Fair was produced by Manhattan's Pearl Theater in 2017, with Hamill playing Becky Sharp.

 Pride and Prejudice

 Hamill's adaptation of Pride and Prejudice premiered at the Hudson Valley Shakespeare Festival in 2017, directed by Amanda Dehnert.
 The production, in which Hamill and her long-term partner, Jason O'Connell, play the leading roles of Elizabeth Bennet and Mr. Darcy, transferred to Manhattan's Primary Stages.
 This play was published in script form by Dramatists Play Service INC.

 Little Women

-In 2019, Hamill's adaptation of Little Women opened at the Cherry Lane Theatre, directed by Sarna Lapine.
+In 2018, Hamill's adaptation of Little Women premiered at the Jungle Theater in Minneapolis, directed by Sarah Rasmussen.
+For its New York City premiere in 2019, it opened at the Cherry Lane Theatre, directed by Sarna Lapine.
 This play was published in script form by Dramatists Play Service INC.

 Dracula (a feminist revenge fantasy)

 In 2020, Hamill's feminist retelling of Dracula opened at Classic Stage Company, directed by Sarna Lapine.
 This play was published by TRW plays.

 Ms. Holmes & Ms. Watson - Apt.
 2B

 In 2021, Hamill's "cheerful desecration" of Sherlock Holmes stories opened at Kansas City Rep, directed by Jose Zayas.
 This play was published by TRW plays.